21robin12/gke-nat-example/README.md

 ### Test external IP address

 Run two `ubuntu` images in separate command windows.
 In the Google Cloud dashboard, check that these have been assigned to different nodes.
+If not, run `ubuntu3`, `ubuntu4` etc. until at least 2 are on separate nodes.

 ```
 kubectl run -i --tty ubuntu1 --image=ubuntu --restart=Never -- sh